-- a. cause unacceptable detriment to landscape or local visual amenity during or subsequent to extraction; - b. be materially detrimental to interests of nature conservation, cultural heritage, geological or archaeological importance; - c. cause nuisance or materially significant disturbance to local residents as a consequence of the generation of dust, noise or vibration by site operations or associated transport; - d. prejudice highway safety through the volume or nature of vehicle movements generated; - e. result in pollution of water resources or soils or the interruption of land drainage; - f. cause materially significant permanent change to local rights of way networks; or - g. result in permanent loss of best and most versatile agricultural land.
+- cause unacceptable detriment to the landscape including its character or local visual amenity during or subsequent to extraction: - be materially detrimental to interests of nature conservation, cultural heritage, geological or b. archaeological importance; - cause nuisance or materially significant disturbance to local residents as a consequence of the C. generation of dust, noise or vibration by site operations or associated transport; - prejudice highway safety through the volume or nature of vehicle movements generated; d. - result in pollution of water resources or soils or the interruption of land drainage; e. - cause materially significant permanent change to local rights of way networks; or f. - result in permanent loss of best and most versatile agricultural land. g.

-Proposals to extract minerals should be accompanied by sufficient information to demonstrate that such unacceptable impacts would not occur, or could be satisfactorily controlled, and to demonstrate the presence of the mineral.
+Proposals to extract minerals should be accompanied by sufficient information to demonstrate that such unacceptable impacts would not occur, or could be satisfactorily controlled, and to demonstrate the presence of and need for the mineral.